fe-data/fe-docs/docs/advanced/api.rst

 Requirements
 ------------
-All endpoints require an API key in a HTTP header and most use WordPress application passwords in the ``Authorization`` HTTP header.
+Some endpoints require an API key in a HTTP header and most use WordPress application passwords in the ``Authorization`` HTTP header.
 By using application passwords (as of WordPress 5.6) you have a great deal of flexibility.
 You can either create 1 WordPress user and use a single application password for all clients or an application password per client.
 But you can also create a WordPress user for each client with an application password.
 In WordPress you can then easily revoke the rights per client.
 The API KEY can be used as a kind of kill switch.
 By changing this, all clients will be blocked for the specific endpoint.